ArtSabintsev/Harpy/README.md

 #### Manual Installation

-1. Copy the 'Harpy' folder into your Xcode project.
+Copy the 'Harpy' folder into your Xcode project.
+It contains the Harpy.h and Harpy.m files.

+### Setup Instructions
 1. Import **Harpy.h** into your AppDelegate or Pre-Compiler Header (.pch)
 1. In your `AppDelegate`, set the **appID**, and optionally, you can set the **alertType**.
 1. In your `AppDelegate`, call **only one** of the `checkVersion` methods, as all three perform a check on your application's first launch.
 Use either: